chibisnorlax/acnhfaq/index.md

 ### How do I time travel?
 To time travel, you must either close your game or go to the ‘Save Complete’ screen after doing a ‘Save and End’.
 You now need to change your date in your Switch settings:
-1. Open System Settings > System > Date and Time.
+1. Open System Settings, System, Date and Time.
 2. Disable ‘Synchronize Clock via internet’ if it is ON.
 3. Go to Date and Time and adjust to whatever time you would like.
 4. Return to the game and the new date & time will take effect!